MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 Outlook and Word integration check the following Cloud Policy settings:

-* **Create and view Loop files in Microsoft apps that support Loop**
+- **Create and view Loop files in Microsoft apps that support Loop**
-* **Create and view Loop files in Outlook**
+- **Create and view Loop files in Outlook**

 See the [Cloud Policy](/deployoffice/admincenter/overview-cloud-policy) setting templates for more information on the settings above.

 To configure these Cloud Policy settings:
-1. Sign in to https://config.office.com/ with your Microsoft 365 admin credentials
+1. Sign in to https://config.office.com/ with your Microsoft 365 admin credentials.
-2. Select **Customization** from the left pane
+2. Select **Customization** from the left pane.
-3. Select **Policy Management**
+3. Select **Policy Management**.
-4. Create a new policy configuration or edit an existing one
+4. Create a new policy configuration or edit an existing one.
-5. In **Choose the scope**, choose the security group for which you want to apply the policy
+5. In **Choose the scope**, choose the security group for which you want to apply the policy.
-6. In **Configure Settings**, choose one of the settings listed above
+6. In **Configure Settings**, choose one of the settings listed above.
-7. In configuration setting, choose either - *enabled, disabled,* or *not configured*.
-The implication of each of these options is mentioned below:
+7. In configuration setting, choose either - **Enabled**, **Disabled**, or **Not configured**.
+The implication of each of these options is:
-    * **Enabled**: Loop functionality is available to users
+    * **Enabled**: Loop functionality is available to users.
-    * **Disabled**: Loop functionality isn't available to users
+    * **Disabled**: Loop functionality isn't available to users.
-    * **Not configured**: Loop functionality is available to users
+    * **Not configured**: Loop functionality is available to users.
-8. Save the policy configuration
+8. Save the policy configuration.
-9. Reassign priority for any security group if required (If two or more policy configurations are applicable to the same set of users, the one with the higher priority is applied).
+9. Reassign priority for any security group if required.
+(If two or more policy configurations are applicable to the same set of users, the one with the higher priority is applied.)
-10. In case you create a new policy configuration or change the configuration for an existing policy, there will be a delay in the change being reflected as mentioned below:
+10. In case you create a new policy configuration or change the configuration for an existing policy, there will be a delay in the change being reflected as follows:
-    * If there were existing policy configurations prior to the change, then it will take 90 mins for the change to be reflected.
+    - If there were existing policy configurations prior to the change, then it will take 90 mins for the change to be reflected.
-    * If there were no policy configurations prior to the change then it will take 24 hours for the change to be reflected.
+    - If there were no policy configurations prior to the change then it will take 24 hours for the change to be reflected.

 ## eDiscovery